apache/spark/docs/sql-migration-guide-upgrade.md

   - In PySpark, `df.replace` does not allow to omit `value` when `to_replace` is not a dictionary.
 Previously, `value` could be omitted in the other cases and had `None` by default, which is counterintuitive and error-prone.
   - Un-aliased subquery's semantic has not been well defined with confusing behaviors.
 Since Spark 2.3, we invalidate such confusing cases, for example: `SELECT v.i from (SELECT i FROM v)`, Spark will throw an analysis exception in this case because users should not be able to use the qualifier inside a subquery.
 See [SPARK-20690](https://issues.apache.org/jira/browse/SPARK-20690) and [SPARK-21335](https://issues.apache.org/jira/browse/SPARK-21335) for more details.

   - When creating a `SparkSession` with `SparkSession.builder.getOrCreate()`, if there is an existing `SparkContext`, the builder was trying to update the `SparkConf` of the existing `SparkContext` with configurations specified to the builder, but the `SparkContext` is shared by all `SparkSession`s, so we should not update them.
-Since 2.3, the builder come to not update the configurations.
+Since 2.3, the builder comes to not update the configurations.
 If you want to update them, you need to update them prior to creating a `SparkSession`.

 ## Upgrading From Spark SQL 2.1 to 2.2